-You will be informed as to whether your child passed the screening check in the summer.
+If your child is re-sitting it this year you will be informed as to whether they passed the screening check in the summer.
 We will not know a pass mark until it is released nationally in the summer, so cannot tell you before then.